Chris Oyakhilome: Honours

 Honorary Doctorate in Divinity (DD) from Benson Idahosa University.

 Honorary Doctorate Doctor of Science (DSc) Award, Ambrose Alli University (his alma mater).

 In December 2023, he was named the Chancellor – Head of Government and Chairman Plenipotentiary of Weldios University.

 Controversies

 Oyakhilome has garnered attention for his advocacy of faith healing as a potential solution for HIV/AIDS.

 Oyakhilome also supports YouTube-propagated conspiracy theories, including a video he posted linking the Corona Virus with the 5G mobile network rollout and a conspiracy of the "New World Order."
 He has preached against vaccines and has been accused of undermining efforts to eradicate serious infectious diseases.
 He has also spoken against vaccines for malaria.

-Oyakhilome and his church have been accused of spreading anti-vaccine misinformation about HPV, polio and malaria vaccination In 2021, the Oyakhilome-associated Loveworld Television Network was convicted of making false claims about the COVID-19 pandemic and the network was fined £125,000 by British regulators Ofcom.
+In 2021, the UK broadcasting regulator Ofcom fined the LoveWorld television network £125,000.
+The regulator found that the network had aired potentially harmful claims about the COVID-19 pandemic, including the unsubstantiated theory that the virus was linked to the rollout of 5G technology.

 Writings

-Oyakhilome is the author of Rhapsody of Realities, which is distributed monthly in several countries and also shared via social media platforms.
-Below are a list of some books written and the year published.